 Years of Experience

-When we consider tenure, a substantial portion of employees (60 percent) have been working for one to four years and make around $55K per year on average.
+The largest fraction of DCI Engineers people (64 percent) have been working for one to four years and earn around $55K annually on average.

 Certifications and Degrees